-RESIDENTIAL LAND USES
+2.2.2 RESIDENTIAL LAND USES

-The California Department of Finance (DOF) estimated the City's population in January 2008 to be 99,242 persons.
-According to the same Department of Finance figures, there are 24,112 housing units located in the City.
-Even though Compton has been fully developed since World War II, the City has experienced consistent population growth over the past five decades.
+The California Department of Finance (DOF) estimated the City's population in January 2013 to be 97,549 persons.
+According to the same Department of Finance figures, there are 24,112 housing units located in the City.2 Even though Compton has been fully developed since World War II, the City has experienced consistent population growth over the past five decades.
 In 1960, the City's population was 71,812 persons increasing to the current population of nearly 100,000 persons.
-This growth translates into an addition of 27,430 persons or 38.2% since 1960.

-This increase is due partly to the construction of new housing units.
+This growth translates into an addition of 27,430 persons or 38.2% since 1960.3 This increase is due partly to the construction of new housing units.
 However, a significant component of the City's population growth is related to increased average household size.
 In 1960, the average household size was 3.4 persons per unit compared to the current 4.35 persons per unit.
 This increase in household size alone accounts for more than 19,000 persons.

 Of the 24,112 housing units in the City, the majority were classified as single-family detached units, 16,086 units.
-2,150 units were single-family attached, 2,325 units were in structures containing between two to four units, and 2,903 units were included in multifamily developments containing five or more units per structure.
+A total of 2,150 units were single-family attached, 2,325 units were in structures containing between two to four units, and 2,903 units were included in multifamily developments containing five or more units per structure.
 In addition, there were 648 mobile homes in the City.4

-Much of the city's housing stock is over fifty years old.
-In the 1950s and 1960s, many single family neighborhoods in the center of the City were zoned for higher density residential development.
-Recent residential development in the City has focused on providing more opportunities for home ownership.
-A
+Much of the City's housing stock is over fifty years old.
+In the 1950s and 1960s, many single family neighborhoods in the central portion of the City were zoned for higher density residential development.
+Recent residential development in Compton has focused on providing more opportunities for home ownership.
+A significant number of recent single-family attached and condominium developments have been approved.
+The majority of these developments have occurred on neglected properties that were previously occupied by non-residential uses.